wenxichen/word-learning-video-gen/README.md

 pip install -r requirements.txt
 ```

+Install LibreOffice, poppler and ffmpeg for your OS if they are not installed.

 ## Usage

 Put your API keys in the `.env` file.
 List the words you want to generate videos for in the `materials/` folder.